 Consider whether this is worth the trouble.
 Often, trying to figure out how to use a certain feature can be much more work than trying to do the same thing using a different feature.
 Similarly, some issues are so minor that they’re not really worth the time and effort.
 The steps up to here require only a small amount of effort and have a high success rate, which is why this is a good cutoff point for deciding whether to continue searching for a solution.

 Post the question on a relevant forum, or contact tech support.
-This can help in cases where you can’t find the solution yourself directly.
-The benefit of asking for help in a relevant forum is that you reach a high concentration of experts, and it can sometimes take them a minute to answer a question that you have spent hours trying to find an answer to.
+This can help in cases where you can’t find the solution yourself.
+The benefit of asking for help in a relevant forum is that you reach a high concentration of experts, and it can sometimes take them a minute to answer a question that you have spent hours trying to find the answer to.
 Note that these forums tend to have strict posting rules, so make sure to dedicate two minutes to reading them before posting.

 Ask someone for help.
 If you decide to ask someone for help, make sure to tell them what you already tried.
 This can help them find a solution, and it also shows that you put some effort into solving the issue before coming to them.
 Keep in mind that unless they themselves are experts on the topic, they will probably follow the same steps outlined here, though they might find something that you missed.
-This is also true for hired, professional help.
+This is also often true for hired, professional help.

 Avoid learned helplessness